dgaydukov/cert-aws/files/sa.md

 * KEY - rows are distributed according to the values in one column, leader node places matching values on the same node slice
 * ALL - copy of the entire table is distributed to every node.
 While EVEN distribution or KEY distribution place only a portion of a table's rows on each node, ALL distribution ensures that every row is collocated for every join that the table participates in

+Enhanced VPC routing - forces `COPY/UNLOAD` traffic between your cluster and your data repositories through your Amazon VPC.
+These allows you
+* use all features of vpc
+* see vpc flow logs for `COPY/UNLOAD` commands
+* use vpc endpoint (route traffic between s3 & redshift)

 ###### QuickSight
 QuickSight - BI (business intelligence) tool, for building visualizations, perform ad-hoc analysis (can connect to all aws data sources).